John 14-16 · John · Updated April 25, 2026

 Summary

-The Farewell Discourse in John 14-16 is a significant passage where Jesus speaks to His disciples during the Last Supper in Jerusalem.
-As Jesus prepares for His impending departure, He provides comfort and guidance to His followers.
+The Farewell Discourse in John 14-16 is a passage where Jesus addresses His disciples during the Last Supper in Jerusalem.
+As Jesus prepares for His departure, He provides comfort and guidance to His followers.
 The characters involved are Jesus, His disciples, and the Holy Spirit, whom He promises to send.
-The discourse begins with Jesus encouraging His disciples not to be troubled and assuring them that He is going to prepare a place for them in His Father's house (John 14:1-3).
+Jesus begins by encouraging His disciples not to be troubled and assures them that He is going to prepare a place for them in His Father's house (John 14:1-3).
 Thomas questions Jesus about the way to where He is going, and Jesus responds by declaring Himself as the way, the truth, and the life (John 14:6).
 Philip asks Jesus to show them the Father, and Jesus explains that seeing Him is seeing the Father (John 14:8-9).

 Chiastic structure